 Actions Taken by the Bankruptcy Court

-The court calendars are modified to prevent overlapping hearings.
-Any scheduled trials or evidentiary hearings may by continued, and the requirement for original debtor signatures has been suspended.
+The court calendars remain modified to prevent overlapping hearings, and the requirement for original debtor signatures remains suspended.

 A minimum of seven days’ notice is required for all motions, regardless of the method of service.
 Motions are now required to inform parties that a Notice of Objection, which does not need to include any basis for the objection, must be filed at least two business days before the hearing.
-If a Notice of Objection is not filed the motions may be granted without a hearing.
+If no Notice of Objection is filed, the Court may grant the motions without a hearing.

-Also, the Eastern Division (Chicago) continued all Chapter 7, 12 and 13 section 341 meetings until May 10.
-Chapter 7 debtors may have their meetings conducted telephonically, so long as they verify their identity through submitting documentation to the trustee.
+Currently, the Eastern Division (Chicago) has continued all in-person Chapter 7, 12 and 13 section 341 meetings until July 10.
+Chapter 7 debtors may have their meetings conducted telephonically, so long as their identity is verified by submitting appropriate documentation to the trustee.
 The Court will modify this notice after July 2, 2020.